TianxSky/DiscordStatus/README.md

 - Change the config
 - RESTART SERVER (required if had old version loaded)
 - You can try hotloading after changing config but it is not recommended
+## Commands
+- request - @notify members to join the server
 ## Features
 - **Displaying server status on discord**
 - Showing Country Flags